What is the Federation Novitiate?

 During this period the novices deepen their relationship with God, experience the richness of the spiritual life of the Sisters of St Joseph, and engages in ongoing discernment to determine if religious life is what God is asking of her.

-This year our novitiate program is in Rochester, New York.
-As the novitiate program begins we invite you to meet our five novices:
+This year our novitiate program is in Philadelphia, PA.
+As the novitiate program begins we invite you to meet our novices:

 Although there is some variation among congregations, the basic process for women who feel called to vowed religious life is this: